ybernal-lib/splunk-aws-serverless-apps/README.md

 The command returns a copy of the SAM template, in this case `template.output.yaml`, replacing all references to local artifacts with the S3 location where the command uploaded the artifacts.
 In particular, `CodeUri` property of the Lambda resource points to the deployment zip `splunk-cloudwatch-logs-processor.zip` in the Amazon S3 bucket that you specified.

 ### Deploying
-**Deploy using NPM:**
+**Deploy using npm:**

 Before you run this command please ensure that you have set correct values in your application .npmrc
 ```
-npm run cf-deploy
+npm run build:deployment
 ```

 **Deploy using AWS CLI**

-Example below is specific to Splunk Splunk CloudWatch Serverless Application. `parameter-overrides` will defer by Splunk Serverless Application and you will need to adjust accordingly
+Example below is specific to Splunk Splunk CloudWatch Serverless Application. `parameter-overrides` will differ by Splunk Serverless Application and you will need to adjust accordingly.
+Alternatively, you can use npm task above which retrieves the configurations defined in .npmrc
 ```
 aws cloudformation deploy
     --template $(pwd)/template.output.yaml